FindMySchool LogoFindMySchool

 As with most Yeovil schools, many families will weigh commute time carefully.
 For day-to-day planning, ask about transport expectations for clubs, how late buses align with after-school sessions, and how the school communicates last-minute changes for fixtures, rehearsals, or revision support.

-EBacc pathway questions.
-Curriculum breadth is a stated strength, but EBacc uptake has been noted as below government ambition, even if increasing.
+• EBacc pathway questions.
+Curriculum breadth is a stated strength, and 63.6% of pupils were entered for the EBacc in the current dataset.
 Families who prioritise languages and humanities should ask how options are guided and how ambition is balanced with pupil fit.

 Preston School Academy offers a structured secondary experience with a clear enterprise thread, improving performance indicators, and a notably practical inclusion model through its on-site autism resource base.
 The best fit is a pupil who benefits from routines, wants clear expectations, and will use the co-curricular programme as part of their identity and motivation at school.
 Entry is competitive, and the post-16 transition requires proactive planning, but for families who align with that structure, the offer is coherent and purposeful.

-The latest full inspection outcome is Good, and the results indicators in the current dataset suggest above-average performance on Attainment 8 and Progress 8.
+The latest full inspection outcome is Good, and current GCSE data shows Attainment 8 at 45.9, Progress 8 at +0.23, and an EBacc average point score of 4.2.
 The school also ranks 1st locally in Yeovil for GCSE outcomes in the FindMySchool ranking based on official data, which supports the picture of a strong local option.

-Attainment 8 is 53.9, above the England average of 45.9, and Progress 8 is +0.23, which indicates above-average progress.
-The average EBacc point score is 4.6, above the England average of 4.08.
+Attainment 8 is 45.9 and Progress 8 is +0.23, which indicates above-average progress.
+The average EBacc point score is 4.2, and 18.8% achieved grades 5 or above across the EBacc measure in the current dataset.

 The school has an on-site autism resource base, the Albert Einstein Preston Centre, designed to support students with an Education, Health and Care Plan and a primary diagnosis of autism.
 The centre includes breakout teaching spaces and a sensory room, and it is used to help pupils access mainstream lessons with reasonable adjustments.